scipy-conference/scipy_proceedings/papers/valentina_staneva/main.md

 An **acoustics graduate student** obtained echosounder data analysis scripts from a retired scientist but is missing several parameters to reproduce the results needed to proceed with their dissertation research.

-We draw attention to the different levels of experience of these users: each one has expertise in a subdomain but to accomplish their goal their workflow needs to integrate tools/knowledge from others.
-We compile several requirements that stem from these stories:
+We draw attention to the different levels of experience of these users: each one has expertise in a subdomain but to accomplish their goal they needs to learn new tools or obtain knowledge from others.
+We outline several requirements that stem from these stories:

 * The system should run both on a local computer and within a cloud environment.
-* The system should allow processing to be scaled to large datasets, but should not be too complicated so that users with some Python scripting experience can run it locally with predefined stages and parameters.
+* The system should allow processing to be scaled to large datasets, but should not be too complicated so that users with Python scripting experience can run it locally with pre-defined stages and parameters.
-* The system should have transparency into the operations that are executed to the files, and those should be interpretable to users without acoustics expertise.
+* The system should provide visibility into the operations that are executed to the data, and the procedures should be interpretable to users without acoustics expertise.
-* The system should preferably be free and open source so that it is easy for members of different institutions to adopt it.
+* The system should preferably be free and open source so that it is accessible to members of different institutions.
-* Since cloud and distributed computing libraries change often, the system should be able to adapt to those changes and preferably should leverage the existing development within technical communities.
+* The system should adapt to the rapid changes of cloud and distributed computing libraries,and preferably should leverage the existing development within technical communities.

 ### Software Landscape
 Traditionally echosounder data processing pipelines are executed within a GUI based software (e.g. Echoview[@harrison_echoviewR_2015], LSSS[@korneliussen_lsss_2006], ESP3[@ladroit_esp3_2020], Matecho[perrot_matecho_2018]).
 These software applications have been invaluable for onboard real-time visualization, and post-survey data screening and annotation.
-Some of them also support integration with scripting tools which facilitate the reproducible execution of the pipelines.
-For example, the Echoview software provides the option to visualize the data processing pipeline in the Dataflow Toolbox and provides the Automation Module to automate the pipelines.
-FurHowever, since the software is neither free nor open source, these pipelines cannot be shared with researchers who do not have the license.
-Also, the graphics software tools are usually designed for work on a desktop and require downloading the data first, which is becoming challenging with the growth of the datasets.
+Some of them also support integration with scripting tools which facilitates the reproducible execution of the pipelines.
+For example, the Echoview software provides the option automate pipelines through the Automation Module and to visualize them in the Dataflow Toolbox.
+Further, one can script operations through the echoviewR package [ref].However, since Echoview is neither free nor open source, these pipelines cannot be shared with researchers who do not have the license.
+In general, the graphics software tools are usually designed for work on a desktop and require downloading the data first, which is becoming challenging with the growth of the datasets.
 Manual annotation for long-term missions becomes infeasible.
 Over the last several years there has also been a substantial development of open source Python packages (PyEchoLab [@wall_pyecholab_2018], `echopype`[@lee_echopype_2021], `echopy`[@echopy_2024]), each providing common echosounder processing functionalities.
 PyEcholab and Echopy represent the data as `numpy`[@numpy] arrays.
 Echopype converts raw data files into zarr datasets [ref] and supports distributed computing by utilizing dask and xarray [ref].
 To orchestrate the function calls in an end-to-end pipeline, one still needs to perform a considerable amount of path and parameter configuration, which is platform-specific.

 #### Challenges
 Python scripts executing the stages can require passing more than ten arguments, at which point the letter flags are not interpretable.
-Bash scripts can wrap the Python scripts but they require their own set of parameters and arguments, and bash syntax can be platform dependent.
+Bash scripts can wrap the Python scripts but they require their own set of parameters and arguments, and bash syntax can be platform-dependent.
 Although this approach can eventually produce the desired results, it is tedious and prone to error.
 Adapting an existing procedure to a new setting is usually not trivial, and sometimes even reproducing old results can pose a challenge.

 ##### Data Storage